Are you a writer with a Chromebook?

 You can save any website, page, article, pictures, videos, or any other media you come across online.
 It’s perfect for when you’re doing research for an article and you need to gather information and sources to cite.

 You can also tag your clips so you can easily find them later on in your project, as well as choose which notebook you want to clip to.
+It makes saving things from the web super easy just like taking screenshots.

 If you’ve never used Evernote, it’s basically one of the best note-taking apps on the planet.
 You can write, take notes, create to-do lists, note with your voice, and pretty much anything else you could want.
 It’s free to use and they have a premium version as well with more features.